coop152/obsidian-vaults/Year 3/Second Semester/Intro to Spanish/My neighbourhood.md

 | Noveno/a  | Ninth   |
 | Décimo/a  | Tenth   |
-e.g. "el supermercado es el tercero a la izquierda" == "the supermarket is the third on the left" "Para ir a la catedral, tome la "
+e.g. "el supermercado es el tercero a la izquierda" == "the supermarket is the third on the left" "Para ir a la catedral, tome la segunda a la derecha y luego sigue todo recto." == "To get to the cathedral, take the second right and then continue straight ahead."
 # Asking for directions